edobry/chitin/shell/helpers/k8s-pipeline/README.md

 - `namespace`: K8s namespace to create/use
 - `nodegroup`: EKS nodegroup to deploy to
-- `chartDefaults`: defaults to apply to any instance of a chart, fields same as `deployments`
+- `chartDefaults`: defaults to apply to any instance of a chart, fields same as `deployments` applies values to all deployments of a certain chart in an environment, ie versions, resources, etc
 - `deployments`: workloads to be deployed, each is an instance of a chart with these fields:
    - `chart`: name/path of the Helm chart to use
    - `source`: where to pull the chart from, options are: